Renick Family Papers

-The farm account book, ca. 1942-1962, includes accounts with Kings Mill Farm (Thomas M. Brooks), Carter’s Grove Farm, Evelynton Plantation, Kings Mill Dairy Farm (operated by David and E. E. Falk; later Anheuser-Busch’s Kingsmill development), and P. M. Greisenauer.
+The farm account book, circa 1942-1962, includes accounts of Kings Mill Farm (Thomas M. Brooks), Carter’s Grove Farm, Evelynton Plantation, Kings Mill Dairy Farm (operated by David and E. E. Falk; later Anheuser-Busch’s Kingsmill development), and P. M. Greisenauer.
 The entries are in alphabetical order.

-The collection includes papers concerning the setting up of the Dewey C. Renick Endowment for scholarships at the College of William and Mary.
-The clippings concern Dewey C. Renick’s civic career as well as his involvement in negotiations to bring Anheuser-Busch to Williamsburg and the giving of a Clydesdale horse to the Renick farm.
+The collection also includes papers concerning the organization of the Dewey C. Renick Endowment for scholarships at William & Mary.
+Clippings concern the Renick family including Dewey C. Renick’s civic career as well as his involvement in negotiations to bring Anheuser-Busch to Williamsburg and the giving of a Clydesdale horse to the Renick farm.

 Manuscript collections and archival records may contain materials with sensitive or confidential information that is protected under federal or state right to privacy laws and regulations, such as the Virginia Public Records Act (Code of Virginia. § 42.1-76-91); and the Virginia Freedom of Information Act (Code of Virginia § 2.2-3705.5).
 Confidential material may include, but is not limited to, educational, medical, and personnel records.
 If sensitive material is found in this collection, please contact a staff member immediately.
 The disclosure of personally identifiable information pertaining to a living individual may have legal consequences for which the College of William and Mary assumes no responsibility.

 Before reproducing or quoting from any materials, in whole or in part, permission must be obtained from the Special Collections Research Center, and the holder of the copyright, if not Swem Library.